wp-plugins/creative-image-slider/readme.txt

 == Installation ==

 1. Upload the entire creative-image-slider folder to the /wp-content/plugins/ directory, or upload the .zip package through Plugins->Add New->Upload.
-2. Activate the plugin through the 'Plugins' menu in WordPress.
+2. Activate the plugin via 'Plugins' menu in WordPress.
-3. Enjoy the result!
+3. Enjoy the result.

-You will find 'Creative Image Slider' menu in your WordPress admin panel.
+You will find "Creative Image Slider"'" menu in your WordPress admin panel.

 Use it and be happy!